 Through conservation education, training and skills development, the Southern African Wildlife College seeks to give protected area managers the motivation and skills they need to become partners in saving our continent's natural heritage.
 All training comprises theory as well as practical skills and has been developed in close collaboration with conservation agencies and, where relevant, community participation.

 The College also works closely with various qualification authorities and other training institutions to ensure that the students have maximum flexibility of career path.
 As an accredited HET and FET training institute, the College has aligned its curricula with the standards of the South African Qualification Authority (SAQA) and the National Qualifications Framework to ensure both national and international recognition.

-By providing the high standards of professional and technical training that allows natural resource managers to manage their areas within the stated conservation objectives and in cooperation with local communities, the College and its donors are helping to ensure that our natural resources are managed in an equitable and sustainable manner.
+By providing the high standards of professional and technical training that allows natural resource managers to manage their areas within the stated conservation objectives and Cartier Santos 100 Replica in cooperation with local communities, the College and its donors are helping to ensure that our natural resources are managed in an equitable and sustainable manner.
 In so doing, they also impact the role that conservation is playing in job creation and poverty alleviation in and around our wildlife reserves.

 With its vision to become the most sought after Centre of Excellence in Conservation Education and Wildlife Management Training in the southern African sub-region, the College is empowering people from Africa to manage and conserve some of the world's most biologically diverse areas which in turn promotes socio-economic development and the sustainable use of natural resources.

-The Southern African Wildlife College aims through cutting edge, hands-on training programmes, to produce highly competent and motivated protected area managers that are able to manage and conserve their protected areas and associated fauna and flora on a sustainable basis within the stated conservation objectives and in cooperation with local communities.
+The Southern African Wildlife College aims through cutting edge, hands-on training programmes, to produce highly competent and motivated protected area managers and conservationists that are able to manage and conserve their protected areas and associated fauna and flora on a sustainable basis within the stated conservation objectives and in cooperation with local communities.